Abhilash001/gemini-crewai-travelplanner/README.md

    - Real-time data display with filtering options
    - Downloadable itinerary generation

-## Repository

-This code is available on GitHub at [arjunprabhulal/gemini-crewai-travelplanner](https://github.com/arjunprabhulal/gemini-crewai-travelplanner).

 ## Author

-For more articles on AI/ML and Generative AI, follow me on Medium:
+For more articles on AI/ML and Generative AI, follow the original author on Medium:
 [https://medium.com/@arjun-prabhulal](https://medium.com/@arjun-prabhulal)